marlinspike/mistral-doc-ai/README.md

 Example FastAPI + React app that shows how to run Mistral Document AI (Azure Foundry deployment) on PDFs and images, then view or download the extracted text.

+This demo is built around Microsoft Foundry, where you can deploy the Mistral OCR model used here.
+Deploy the **mistral-document-ai-2505** model from the Foundry model catalog (https://ai.azure.com/catalog/models/mistral-document-ai-2505) and grab the endpoint + key from your deployment page.
+The API here expects the Foundry OCR-style endpoint (`/providers/mistral/azure/ocr`) and key.

 ## What the model does (mistral-document-ai-2505)
 - Model card: https://ai.azure.com/catalog/models/mistral-document-ai-2505
 - OCR for PDFs and images (expects base64 data URLs in the request).